TonyBagnall/comp1322/README.md

 # comp-1322

-Examples for programming 2 for material covered by Tony Bagnall in weeks 7,9,10 and 11
+Examples for programming 2 for material covered by @TonyBagnall in weeks 7,9,10 and 11

 ## Examples for week 7 lecture on design patterns